mmertc/Automatic-Watering-System/README.md

 # Automatic-Watering-System
-Automatic watering system for the plants at home.
+An automatic watering system for the plants at home.